chrisramfon/FastAPI-Challenges/README.md

 **Your Task:**

 Write a FastAPI application that meets these requirements.
 You can use any Python libraries and modules as needed.

+Let's start with a simple algorithm question.
+I'll give you the problem, and then we can go through it together.

+# Challenge 04

+**Problem:** Reverse Linked List

+Given a singly linked list, write an algorithm to reverse the order of its nodes.

+For example, if the input is:

+1 -> 2 -> 3 -> 4 -> 5
+The output should be:
+5 -> 4 -> 3 -> 2 -> 1

+**Constraints:**

+* You can only use a single pointer (or variable) to keep track of the current node.
+* You cannot create any new nodes or modify existing ones other than reversing their order.